← Back to all posts

 Choose Evite if you need the widest selection of templates and do not mind ads on the free tier.
 It works well for very casual events where aesthetics are not a priority and your guests are comfortable with email-based invitations.

-Choose Lemonvite if you want a unique, custom-designed invitation that does not look like anyone else's, you want your guests to actually see and respond to the invitation quickly, and you do not want ads anywhere near your event.
-The $5 flat pricing, SMS delivery, and features like co-hosting and broadcast messaging make it the most modern option of the three.
+Choose Lemonvite if you want a unique, custom-designed invitation that does not look like anyone else's, and you want your guests to actually see and respond to it quickly without ads anywhere near your event.
+The $5 flat pricing and SMS delivery, plus features like co-hosting and broadcast messaging, make it the most modern option of the three.

 My Honest Take